How do you start a project that's as huge, lengthy, costly, and all-consuming as a whole-house remodel?

-A full-house renovation is quite a different matter.
-It doesn't -- or shouldn't -- begin with pulling up the carpet.
-It should begin with real-world realizations about the scale of this project, and with dedicated planning.
+But a whole-house remodel should begin with real-world realizations about the scale of this project and dedicated planning.

-1. Decide if You Will Do It Yourself or Hire Professionals
+Decide Whether to Do It Yourself or Hire Pros

 Professionals range from expensive contractors to sub-contractors and handymen you find through word-of-mouth or through classified ads.
 Since not all home renovation projects are created equally, you will want to consider on a case-by-case basis whether you are capable of taking on the home renovation project yourself or whether you wish to hire professionals.

 It's good to know, though, that one way to reduce costs in contractor-driven remodels is to take on some of the projects yourself.
-Contractors don't especially like using subs other than their "own people."
-But if that "other person" is you, and your piece doesn't impact the remodel's progress, he should be amenable (suggestion: save your piece for the last, such as painting the kitchen).
+Contractors prefer to use sub-contractors that they have worked with and feel comfortable with.
+But if you stay out of the way and your piece doesn't impact the remodel's progress, they should be amenable.

 Today, the majority of American homeowners sell their house at least once.
 Gone are the days when homeowners rode out their 30-year mortgage to the end.
 Not only are you renovating your house for you, but also for future buyers.

-5. Develop Plan for Saving on Home Remodeling Costs
+Develop a Plan for Saving on Remodeling Costs

-Designers' fees, contractors' commissions, The Home Depot credit cards: home remodeling seems designed to drain your piggy bank as fast as possible.
+From designers' fees, contractors' commissions, and credit cards, home remodeling seems designed to drain your piggy bank as fast as possible.
 But there are tried and true ways to save on home remodeling costs, on everything from kitchen to bathroom.

 Building permits take notoriously long to get approved.
 Electrical permits and permits for demolition or fences may not take more than a few days, but large-scale projects involving zoning, like building a home addition, may take many weeks or months.